 - In a large bowl or stand mixer combine the brown butter (melted consistency), softened butter, sugars, and salt.
-Beat until very fluffy and creamy.½ cup unsalted butter, ¾ cup brown sugar, 2 tbsp granulated sugar, ⅛ tsp salt
+Beat until very fluffy and creamy.½ cup unsalted butter, ¾ cup brown sugar, 2 tablespoon granulated sugar, ⅛ teaspoon salt

 - Add the milk and vanilla extract.
-Beat again until even fluffier.1 tsp pure vanilla extract, 3 tbsp milk, room temperature
+Beat again until even fluffier.1 teaspoon pure vanilla extract, 3 tablespoon milk, room temperature

 - Add the cooled flour (sifted) and chocolate chips into the butter mixture.
 Fold until mixed well.
 Add more milk to make it creamier if needed.½ cup mini chocolate chips